Salatiga: Demographics

-As of 2020, Salatiga had a population of 192,322; 95,025 of them were males and 97,297were females.
+As of 2020, Salatiga had a population of 192,322; 95,025 of them were males and 97,297 were females.
+The official estimate as at mid 2024 was 198,971 (comprising 98,571 males and 100,400 females).

 Religion

 As of 2019, Islam was the most practised religion in Salatiga (79.5%), followed by Protestantism (15.8%) and Catholicism (4.7%).
 Other religions (Buddhism, Hinduism, Confucianism and aliran kepercayaan) make up less than 1% of the population.
 Salatiga is repeatedly called "one of the most tolerant cities in Indonesia" and is one of the few cities in Java to hold outdoor Christian festivals during Christmas.

 On Christmas, an event is held where tens of thousands of congregates from 96 churches within the city gather to worship and celebrate Christmas together in Lapangan Pancasila.
 The main cause for this event is to tighten the relationship between the churches.
 Even though it is meant to promote a feeling of unity in the Christian community, the service is open to the public for anyone to join, giving Christmas time a more beautiful sentiment.